 3. Drive Traffic

 Once your site goes live, it is time to promote it.
 This means managing three types of promotional content; all at the same time – SEO (Organic Search), SEM (Paid Search) and Paid social media.
-Each of these must work collaboratively to ensure consistency of messaging, ensuring that you are effectively targeting your core consumer personas, therefore it is highly recommended that you work with a single, multi-talented agency.
+Each of these must work collaboratively to ensure consistency of messaging, ensuring that you are effectively targeting your core consumer personas, therefore it is highly recommended that you work with a single, multi-talented web marketing agency.

 SEM targets customers when they are searching on Google or parts of the Google network like on YouTube.
 SEM ads are based around keywords and key phrases and are shown to audiences based on the relevancy of your ads and their search plus the amount you are willing to pay to have your ad seen – this is defined as a CPC rate or Cost per click.
 SEM can be seen to have a high cost, but because it attracts customers at the point when they are most interested and most likely to purchase, the ROI can be very high.